Individual Representation in Approval-Based Committee Voting: Further Domain Restrictions

-\begin{restatable}{theorem}{ubcei} For any CEI and VEI profile, there exists a $(2,0)$-IR and a semi-strong JR committee, and both can be found in polynomial time. \end{restatable} \begin{proof} Assume we are given a CEI profile and the order $c_1, \dots, c_m$ over the candidates such that each $A_i$ is either a prefix or a suffix of that order.
-If $f_i=k$ for some voter, then this means that there are at least $k$ candidates that are approved by all the voters and these candidates can form the winning committee which clearly is IR and semi-strong JR. Otherwise, if $f_i \leq k -1$ for all voters $i \in [n]$, we set , i.e., $\s$ consists of the first $\floor{k/2}$ candidates and the last $\ceil{k/2}$ candidates of the order.
-Hence, for each $i \in [n]$, it holds that $|A_i \cap \s|\geq \min\{k/2-1,|A_i|\}$, and as $f_i\leq k-1$, we get that $\s$ is $(2,0)$-individually representative.
-Now notice that as $\s$ consists of the first and the last candidate in the order.
-Hence, $\s$ provides semi-strong-JR as each voter approves one of these two candidates.
+\begin{restatable}{theorem}{ubcei} For any CEI and VEI profile, there exists a $(2,0)$-IR and a semi-strong JR committee, and both can be found in polynomial time. \end{restatable}

+\begin{proof} Assume we are given a CEI profile and the order $c_1, \dots, c_m$ over the candidates such that each $A_i$ is either a prefix or a suffix of that order.
+If $f_i=k$ for some voter, then this means that there are at least $k$ candidates that are approved by all the voters and these candidates can form the winning committee which clearly is IR and semi-strong JR. Otherwise, if $f_i \leq k -1$ for all voters $i \in [n]$, we set